carbform/meteo_adsb/README.md

     ```sh
     python3 meteo_adsb.py -r
     ```
-    This will start a local server on port 5050, which is accessible at `http://DEVICE_LOCAL_IP:5050`.
+    This will start a local server on port 5050, accessible at `http://DEVICE_LOCAL_IP:5050`.

 #### Method 2: Using Shell Script (Linux/macOS)